-Eli Farinango is a Kichwa artist and visual storyteller, born in Kichwa territory (Quito, Ecuador) and raised in Algonquin territory (Ottawa, Canada).
+Eli Farinango is a Kichwa-Otavalo artist and visual storyteller, born in Kichwa territory (Quito, Ecuador), and raised in Ottawa, Canada.
 Through her practice she explores the vastness and beauty of the healing journey while making intentional space to reclaim personal and ancestral memory through image-making and collaborative processes.

-Her work appears in The New Republic, NPR, Where The Leaves Fall, Terremoto Magazine, and has been exhibited in various venues across North America including Photoville, Toronto Media Arts Center, Colorado Photographic Arts Center, the International Center of Photography, and the UN Permanent Forum for Indigenous Peoples.
+Her work appears in the Women Photographers International Archive, British Journal of Photography, The New Republic, NPR, Where The Leaves Fall, Terremoto Magazine, Illuminative and has been exhibited in various venues across North America including Photoville, Toronto Media Arts Center, Colorado Photographic Arts Center, the International Center of Photography, Leica Gallery Miami, Scotiabank Contact Photo Festival, and the UN Permanent Forum for Indigenous Peoples.

 Eli is a National Geographic Explorer and has received grants from Women Photograph, Indigenous Photograph, and Ontario Arts Council and most recently (2023) her project Wilkay received the Leica Women Foto Project Award.

 She is currently based in Lenape Territory (current day New York City)